-It was assumed, based on previous research,23 that 54% of control ward homes would have the primary outcome.
-To achieve 80% power with a two-tailed significance level of 5%. a sample of 237 families in the intervention group and 237 in the control group would be required to detect a 13% difference between groups for the primary outcome.
-The sample size was not inflated to account for clustering as the intraclass correlation previously found to be <0.00001,24 hence the design effect is effectively 1.
-Population estimates indicated there to be 1047 children aged under 1 year in intervention wards and 909 in 2 control wards.
-Attrition rates of up to 60% were anticipated25; the recruitment target, therefore, was 400 families from intervention and 400 from control wards.
+It was assumed, based on previous research, 23 that 54% of control ward homes would have the primary outcome.
+To achieve 80% power with a two-tailed significance level of 5%, a sample of 237 families in the intervention group and 237 in the control group would be required to detect a 13% difference between groups for the primary outcome.
+The sample size was not inflated to account for clustering as the intraclass correlation coefficient for electoral ward-level smoke alarm ownership was previously found to be <0.00001, 24 hence the design effect is effectively 1.
+Population estimates indicated there to be 1047 children aged under 1 year in intervention wards and 909 in control wards.
+Attrition rates of up to 60% were anticipated 25; the recruitment target, therefore, was 400 families from intervention and 400 from control wards.